VikramxD/Saka/README.md

 ----

 **Video Super Resolution Enhancer API** is a cutting-edge solution to upscale, restore, and enhance videos using AI models.
 It offers flexibility and performance, ensuring seamless integration for developers and enterprises.

-This API provides at least [2x better performance](#performance) compared to traditional methods with features like GPU autoscaling and noise reduction.

 <div align='center'>

 <pre>